Engine comparison · v0.8.0 · 100-strategy benchmark

 bracket exit

 93 TV trades in window.
 PineForge matches 88 within strict tolerances.
-PyneCore generates 91 trades — a +3 count drift, plus exit-price drift on bracket-stopped exits.
+PyneCore generates 91 trades: +3 count drift, plus exit-price drift on bracket-stopped exits.

 07-scalping-strategy